AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 Binding Raw Python Functions (DON'T DO THIS)
 #############################################
-You also have the option should you need to, to bind raw python functions as ASSET vector functions and scalar functions.
+You also have the option should you need to, to bind raw python functions as ASSET VectorFunctions and ScalarFunctions.
 This can be accomplished using the  :code:`vf.PyVectorFunction` and  :code:`vf.PyScalarFunction` types as shown below.
 The function must have a signature accepting as the first argument a 1 dimensional numpy array of input arguments
 (named :code:`X` in this case) and returning a numpy array.
 Additional parameters on which the implementation depends (these are not mathematical input variables) may be included as additional arguments.